 Where the winters are long and cold, the lure of hard water beckons anglers to try their skills through the ice.
 Although steeped in the stereotypical image of the movie Grumpy Old Men, ice fishing is a terrific away to spend time outside with the added bonus of bringing home a delicious dinner.

-Heading Out on the Ice
+Heading Out for Some Ice Fishing

 We usually venture onto the ice when it’s at least 8 inches thick after an extended period of cold weather, but we never take it for granted.
 Every year there are reports of people or equipment going through the ice, usually due to bad judgment, but it’s important to remember it’s never 100-percent safe.
 According to the Minnesota Department of Natural Resources, new ice is safe for one person to walk on when it’s 4 inches thick, ATVs or snowmobiles at 5 inches, a car or small pickup truck at 8 to 12 inches, and a medium truck at 12 to 15 inches thick.
 When we have freezing and thawing episodes later in the winter, the ice becomes sketchy.
 Last year we had a brutally long winter, and there were still frozen lakes in April, but that doesn’t mean they were safe.